Qbizinc/qbiz-wiki/training/Certifications/Google/gcp_professional_data_engineer_certification_v2.md

 ## Where to start?
+QBiz employees now have access to the partner kickstart program which includes a 6-week prep course and an exam voucher if the program is completed within 10 weeks of enrollment.
+More details here: [Kickstart](/training/Certifications/Google/Kickstart)

 You may find the training options complex and confusing.
 As of this writing, Google sponsors two sets of courses, the [Data Engineering & Analytics Courses | Google Cloud Training](https://cloud.google.com/training/data-engineering-and-analytics#data-engineer-learning-path) path and the [Data Engineer Learning Path | Google Cloud Skills Boost](https://www.cloudskillsboost.google/paths/16) path (recommended as it's more thorough), which is largely an expansion of the former.
 The latter currently offers unlimited learning and lab credits for $29/month (though you can purchase individual credits if you'd rather do that).